 This right does not mean a driver with worker employment status will receive the minimum wage.

-The right is to receive not less than the minimum wage after expenses.
+The right is to receive not less than the minimum wage after deducting Uber commission and vehicle related expenses.